charlesportoferreira/word2vec/docs/examples.md

 *example with google embedding

      python3 wordvector/main.py -i datasets/toydata -o google.arff -m models/google_model.bin -t google -ah True

- Basically, the output file will have a header and features description compatible with the arff format.
+ Basically, the output file will have a header and attribute description compatible with the arff format.